-- 4. Dividends not eligible for a dividends-received deduction, which include the following. - a.
+- 3. Dividends (other than capital gain distributions) received from a REIT that, for the tax year of the trust in which the dividends are paid, qualifies under sections 856 through 860. - 4.
+Dividends not eligible for a dividends-received deduction, which include the following. - a.
 Dividends received on any share of stock held for less than 46 days during the 91-day period beginning 45 days before the ex-dividend date.
 When counting the number of days the corporation held the stock, you cannot count certain days during which the corporation's risk of loss was diminished.
 See section 246(c)(4) and Regulations section 1.246-5 for more details. - b.
 Dividends attributable to periods totaling more than 366 days that the corporation received on any share of preferred stock held for less than 91 days during the 181-day period that began 90 days before the ex-dividend date.
 When counting the number of days the corporation held the stock, you cannot count certain days during which the corporation's risk of loss was diminished.
 See section 246(c)(4) and Regulations section 1.246-5 for more details.
 Preferred dividends attributable to periods totaling less than 367 days are subject to the 46-day holding period rule above. - c.
-Dividends on any share of stock to the extent the corporation is under an obligation (including a short sale) to make related payments with respect to positions in substantially similar or related property. - 5.
-Any other taxable dividend income not properly reported elsewhere on Schedule C.
+Dividends on any share of stock to the extent the corporation is under an obligation (including a short sale) to make related payments with respect to positions in substantially similar or related property.